 The music for this project was completed in the spring of 2013.
-It was not meant for the concert hall.
-Instead it was originally composed as background “ambient” music for the Horizontal Blue installation.
-However, many have found it soothing to listen to by itself so it is available here both as an audio CD as well as a DVD version of the installation.
-The latter allows one to view photographs of the oil paintings while listening to the music.
+It was not originally intended for the concert hall.
+Instead, it was composed as accompaniment “ambient” music for the Horizontal Blue installation.
+However, it was later discovered to stand on its own as a viable composition and so it is available here.

 Read the liner notes for the project below or browse here to experience an online (virtual) version of the installation.

 “Horizontal Blue (Cycles within a cycle)” is an installation consisting of the integration of oil paintings and computer generated music.
 While the two mediums may seem disparate with regard to time and technique, they seem quite naturally connected to the artist.
 Time and space, being delusional fabrications at best, have no impact upon creations that are free of them.
 Thus, they are less separate mediums and more integrated expressions.
 Whether it be with pallet knife or computer keyboard, the end result is the expression of one, minute, aspect of the whole… one of many cogs in the wondrous movement of the multiverse.